June Monthly Market Commentary

 • Your mortgage, student loan, and credit card rates.
 Mortgage rates are at the lowest level since September 2017 , which may present an opportunity to lower your long-term costs by refinancing your mortgage.

-• Your cash management accounts.
+• Your checking and savings accounts.
 In anticipation of a Fed rate cut, popular players such as Ally and Marcus by Goldman Sachs lowered the rates on their high yield savings accounts.
 Even with decreasing rates these high yield savings accounts are still much higher than the national average, but it may be worth paying attention to alternatives.

 Stocks Reaching All-Time Highs